Triplet supercurrents in clean and disordered half-metallic ferromagnets

-Eqs.~(\ref{J1})-(\ref{Jphase}) describe an exotic Josephson effect in several respects.
-Eq.~(\ref{Jphase}) is related to the phase dependence of the Josephson effect and can be tested for example by studying the Fraunhofer pattern in a magnetic field.
-For a half metal, there can be extra phases that lead to shifts of the Fraunhofer pattern \cite{naz06,fs06}.
-Within our model there are contributions $\vartheta_{\downarrow\uparrow 2}- \vartheta_{\downarrow\uparrow 1} $ and $\vartheta_{\uparrow\uparrow 2}- \vartheta_{\uparrow\uparrow 1} $ to the phases that depend on the microscopic structure of the disordered magnetic moments at the two interfaces.
-The microstructure can be affected for example by applying a magnetic field that leads to hysteretic shifts of the equilibrium positions depending on the magnetic pre-history.
-When subtracting the shifts, the junction shows the typical characteristics of a $\pi$-junction, \cite{Buz82} as revealed by the minus-sign in Eq.~(\ref{J1}).
-The possibility to manipulate the shifts with an external field yields a way to measure the combination $\vartheta_{\uparrow\uparrow}+\vartheta_{\downarrow\uparrow }$ of the spin-mixing angles.
-This is important as there have been no experiments to date that give information about the spin-mixing angles.
-Finally, the critical Josephson current is proportional to the spin-mixing angles $\vartheta$ and to the spin-flip rates of the two interfaces.
+Equations~(\ref{amp})-(\ref{Jc}) describe an exotic Josephson effect in several respects.
+Equation~(\ref{Jphase}) is related to the phase dependence of the Josephson effect and can be tested for example by studying the magnetic field dependence of the critical current.
+For a half metal, there can be extra phases that lead to shifts of the usual Fraunhofer pattern \cite{fs06,naz06}.
+Within our model there are contributions $\delta \pphi=\pphi_2-\pphi_1$ to the phases that depend on the microscopic structure of the disordered magnetic moments at the two interfaces.
+In particular, if the averaged magnetic interface moments $\vec{m}_1$ and $\vec{m}_2$ are non-collinear in the plane perpendicular to $\vec{M}$, such phases arise.
+The microstructure can be affected for example by applying a magnetic field that leads to hysteretic shifts $\delta \pphi (H)$ of the equilibrium positions depending on the magnetic pre-history.
+When subtracting the shifts, the junction shows the typical characteristics of a $\pi$-junction \cite{Buz82}, as revealed by the minus-sign in equation~(\ref{J1}).
+The possibility to manipulate the shifts $\delta \pphi $ with an external field yields a way to measure the relative orientation of $\vec{m}_1$ and $\vec{m}_2$ at the two interfaces.
+Finally, the critical Josephson current is proportional to the sine of the spin-mixing angles $\vartheta_j/2$, the transmission probabilities $t_j^2$, and the sine of the angles $\alpha_j$ between $\vec{m}_j$ and $\vec{M}$.
 This points to a strong sensitivity of the critical Josephson current to interface properties and is expected to lead to strong sample-to-sample variations.
+Note that none of the above parameters need to be small, such that critical currents of the order of that for normal junctions are possible.
 All these findings are in agreement with the experiment \cite{kei06}.

-We now proceed with a detailed description of the role of disorder in the materials.